‘Race against time’: PM Shehbaz, UN seek ‘massive investments’ for Pakistan’s flood recovery

 The purpose of the day-long moot — which is being attended by heads of state and government and other stakeholders — is to marshal international support to rehabilitate the population affected by super floods and reconstruct damaged infrastructure in a climate-resilient manner.

-At the outset of his address today, PM Shehbaz said that the world was standing at a “turning point of history” today.
+In his opening address at the conference today, PM Shehbaz said that the world was standing at a “turning point of history” today.

-“It’s not only a question of how to survive but its a question [of] how to maintain our bodies.
-It’s a question of how to maintain our dignity and honour — by moving forward with a sense of purpose and a sense of achievement.”
+“It’s not only a question of how to survive […] it’s a question of how to maintain our dignity and honour — by moving forward with a sense of purpose and a sense of achievement.”

 The premier recalled that Pakistan witnessed a “monsoon on steroids this year” that affected 30 million people, displaced more than 8 million people and washed away roads spread over 8,000 kilometres.